olgapombo/olgapombo.github.io/curriculum.md

 * History and Philosophy of School, Philosophy of Teaching, Museum, Library, Book, Reading.

-## Academic career and responsabilities
+## Academic positions and responsabilities

 * 2016 - ongoing - Professor (retired with collaboration agreement) of the “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
 * 2014 – 2017 - Founder and Program-Director of the [International “Doctoral Program on Philosophy of Science, Technology, Art and Society” (PD-FCTAS)](https://phd-fctas.campus.ciencias.ulisboa.pt/apresentacao/) sponsored by the Portuguese Foundation for Science and Technology (FCT).